MichaelGrafnetter/DSInternals/Documentation/PowerShell/Test-PasswordQuality.md

 Only DES encryption is allowed to be used with these accounts:
   CONTOSO\sql_svc01

+These accounts are susceptible to the Kerberoasting attack:
+  CONTOSO\Administrator
+  CONTOSO\sp_svc01
+  CONTOSO\sql_svc02

 These administrative accounts are allowed to be delegated to a service:
   CONTOSO\AdatumAdmin
   CONTOSO\Administrator